Vishakha-0908/Bookstore-Management-Project/README.md

 The main objective of this project is to transform raw book data into meaningful insights that can support business decision-making.
 Through SQL queries, the system answers essential business questions such as:

-Which books sell well or have high demand
+Which books sell well or have high demand?

-How pricing influences availability
+How pricing influences availability?

-Which categories are most popular
+Which categories are most popular?

-How customer reviews relate to price and stock
+How customer reviews relate to price and stock?

-How publishers contribute to inventory
+How publishers contribute to inventory?

 This project demonstrates skills in data retrieval, aggregation, subqueries, CASE expressions, JOINs, updates, deletes, and schema normalization.